bioly230/WWSI-_programming-_basics/first_semester_C++/Fundamentals_of_Programming,_First_Semester.md

 ![](/first_semester_C++/Converting_from_C_to_F_2.jpg)

-I decided to edit the code written during the classes.
+It was decided to change the code written during the classes.
 It was enough to change variable names, make adjustments to the mathematical formula, and edit the descriptions.
-I also added the 'iomanip' library and a 'while' loop from which you can exit by pressing the 'q/Q' key.
+It whas also added the 'iomanip' library and a 'while' loop from which the user can exit by pressing the 'q/Q' key.

-After opening the application in the window (by double-clicking), I noticed an issue with Polish characters in the descriptions displayed for the user.
-I removed the Polish characters from the descriptions shown to the user.
+After opening the application in the window (by double-clicking), It was noticed that there was an issue with Polish characters in the descriptions shown to the user. the characters were removed.

 ![](/first_semester_C++/Converting_from_C_to_F_2_double-click.jpg)